saf-dmitry/taskpaper-mode/README.md

 ## Tagging

 Tags provide another way to organize (and later search for) items.
 Type the `@` symbol preceded by a space and followed by a tag name to create a tag.
 Tag names may basically contain uppercase and lowercase letters, digits, hyphens, underscores, and dots.
 After `@` symbol `M-TAB` offers in-buffer completion on tag names.
 The list of tags is created dynamically from all tags used in the current buffer.
+If your desktop intercepts the key binding `M-TAB` to switch windows, use `C-M-i` or `ESC TAB` as an alternative or customize your environment.

 In addition to the in-buffer completion TaskPaper mode also implements another tag selection method called *fast tag selection*.
 This allows you to select your commonly used tags with just a single key press.
 For this to work you should assign unique, case-sensitive, letters to most of your commonly used tags.
 You can do this by configuring the variable `taskpaper-tag-alist` in your `.emacs` file: